dbverstr5324/RepData_PeerAssessment1/PA1_template.md

 #Are there differences in activity patterns between weekdays and weekends?

-First, let's find the day of the week for each measurement in the dataset.
-In this part, we use the dataset with the filled-in values.
+Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r
 weekday.or.weekend <- function(date) {